How to create NPC portraits for your game

 Set gender distribution and age range

-Set the age range to control the demographic spread of your characters.
+Set the age range for your characters.

 4.